mlnv/EnergySuite/README.md

 TimeLeftSlider.value = EnergySuiteManager.ConvertToSliderValue(timeLeft);
 ```

-All examples you can find at Examples folder.
+All examples you can find at Example folder.

 ## TODO
 - [x] Encrypted PlayerPrefs